shaankhosla/repeat/README.md

       ...
 ```

 Cards live in ordinary Markdown. `repeat` scans for tagged sections and turns them into flashcards.
 This means that you can embed your active recall content alongside your regular notes using your favorite markdown editor, such as Obsidian.
-Also you can leverage all of the normal advantages of using markdown files, such as using version control to back them up.
+Also, you can leverage all of the normal advantages of using markdown files, such as using version control to back them up.

 - **Basic cards**